Homy/events4u/README.md

 Simple web service for announcements of events.
 We plan to provide the following capabilities:
  - A calendar of planned events, with their detailed description
+ - Events import from the social networks
  - Subscribe to certain events, their location or reporters
  - Reports on the event's

 Ideas are welcome.